 A Few Things to Consider Before Transplanting

 Transplanting a tree is quite a complicated process.
 Firstly, large trees cannot be transplanted without certain skills and special equipment.
-Secondly, during transplanting the tree loses part of its root system, it is difficult for it to restore normal functioning of water exchange processes, as a result, its immunity to diseases decreases, and the tree becomes more vulnerable to negative environmental influences.
+Secondly, during transplanting the tree loses part of its root system, and it is difficult for it to restore the normal functioning of water exchange processes, as a result, its immunity to diseases decreases, and the tree becomes more vulnerable to negative environmental influences.

 Replanting trees requires a careful approach because many factors must be taken into account, for example:

 - It is better to transplant in the cold season (except for severe frosts) so that trees do not lose a lot of moisture;

 - Before transplanting, the trees should be carefully inspected.
 They should be healthy, with no signs of aging, and in good condition;

 - Trees should be dug up with a sufficiently large root ball;

 - The excavated clump of soil should be covered and packed;

 - After transplanting large trees, they should be reinforced with special tools.